Ameriks/velo.lv/README.md

  8. MariaDB - Sendy.co doesn't support Postgres, so we have MySQL database for that.
  9. AWS SES - All emails from system and newsletters are sent through AWS SES.
 10. AWS S3 - All backups - live Postgres (wal-e) and static file backups are stored in S3.
+11. Redis - Redis is used for Postgres log temporary storage, Celery queue management and for Velo System cache storage.
+12. Logstash Elasticsearch - Is used for concatenating all logs from postgres, nginx and system.